jjyr/jjyr.github.com/_posts/2020-03-03-Introducing-Godwoken.markdown

 You may found this sounds like a rollup solution which popular these days, and yes it is.
 But we focus on the aggregation problems, rather than the scalabilities.
 Godwoken provides account-based programming ability to solve the aggregation problem.

+> Some people refer to Rollup as layer-1.5; some people think it's layer-2, or even layer-1(by trust-level).
+This document refers to Godwoken as layer-1.5 to distinguish it with the layer-1 CKB.

-Godwoken contract shares the same tech stack with the native CKB contract.
-The only difference is that Godwoken abstract state of cells into accounts, the contract only cares about accounts, and the Godwoken handle the logic to mapping the account state to layer-1 cells.
+Godwoken shares the same tech stack with the native CKB contract.
+The only difference is that Godwoken contract is account-based; it verifies the state of account instead of the cells.
+The mapping relationship between account state and layer-1 cells is handled by the Godwoken main contract, which is transparent for layer-1.5 contracts.

-For a contract developer, who wants to create a voting contract, simply create an account with a script, the script verifies the input data and the state root of accounts.
+For a developer, who wants to create a voting contract, simply create an account with a script, the script verifies the input data and account state.

 ``` rust
 // pseudo code